HL7/FHIRPath/input/pages/index.md

 * If the function expects the argument passed to a parameter to be a single value (e.g. `startsWith(prefix: String)`) and it is passed an argument that evaluates to a collection with multiple items, or to a collection with an item that is not of the required type (or cannot be converted to the required type), the evaluation of the expression will end and an error will be signaled to the calling environment.
 * If the function takes an `expression` as a parameter, the function will evaluate the expression passed for the parameter with respect to each of the items in the input collection.
 These expressions may refer to the special `$this` and `$index` elements, which represent the item from the input collection currently under evaluation, and its index in the collection, respectively.
 For example, in `name.given.where($this > 'ba' and $this < 'bc')` the `where()` function will iterate over each item in the input collection (elements named `given`) and `$this` will be set to each item when the expression passed to `where()` is evaluated.

-For the <<aggregates,aggregate>> function, expressions may also refer to the special `$total` element, representing the result of the aggregation.
+For the [aggregate](#aggregates) function, expressions may also refer to the special `$total` element, representing the result of the aggregation.

 Note that the bracket notation in function signatures indicates optional parameters.